 Credit Unions do however specialise in lending at this level - see more in our special Credit Union feature.
 Another alternative would be to use a credit card - consider an interest free purchase or balance transfer card if your credit rating is strong - it could save you a small fortune.
 Do call us if you would like to discuss your options.

-For the reasons mentioned before there is still not masses of competition in this market although Sainsburys Bank (A Nectar Card is required to get the best rates) and Santander offer some of the better rates on loans over periods of 1 to 5 years.
-It's a fixed rate facility which is good for budgeting and there are no arrangement fees.
-If you are looking for between £2,000 and £2,999 also look at the Post Office.
-Above that figure Tesco starts to become competitive so do have a look at their rates.
+For the reasons mentioned before there is still not masses of competition in this market although Sainsburys Bank (A Nectar Card is required to get the best rates).
 Also consider an interest free purchase credit card if your credit rating is strong enough.